 - Leach residue is mainly silicates with minor residual nitrate content

 - Nitrates in residue break down to usable nitrogen for plant growth and return to the natural Nitrogen Cycle

 - Production of saleable magnesia solves the magnesium disposal problem experienced by HPAL operations.

 - The mass of waste residues is less than half that of HPAL processes due to minimal disposal of reagent and neutralising agents – and production of saleable co-products.
 This is a major advantage in high-rainfall tropical environments.

-In summary, a highly-efficient and elegant solution to the world’s nickel supply problems.
+In summary, a highly-efficient and elegant solution to the world’s nickel and cobalt supply problems.